Rakesh Roshan: 2000–present

-2000 assassination attempt
+2000 murder attempt

-On 21 January 2000, Roshan was shot at by two Budesh gang members near his office on Tilak Road at Santacruz West.
+On 21 January 2000, Roshan was shot at by two Budesh gang members near his office on Tilak Road at Santacruz, Mumbai.
 The assailants fired two bullets at him, one of which hit him on the left arm, while the other grazed his chest.
 As the director fell to the ground, the assailants fled the scene.
-The assailants were later identified as Sunil Vithal Gaikwad and Sachin Kamble.
+The culprits were later identified as Sunil Vithal Gaikwad and Sachin Kamble.
 The attack on Rakesh was not undertaken with the intent to kill, but to signal that the Shiv Sena could no longer protect its clients.
-Rakesh had stonewalled demands from Budesh for a percentage of the profits from the overseas sale of the Hindi all-time blockbuster; Kaho Naa...
+Rakesh had stonewalled demands from Budesh for a percentage of the profits from the overseas earnings of his hit film Kaho Naa...
 Pyaar Hai.